Celebrating 10 Years of Magic Moments at woom

 Special edition in anniversary red

 woom will be kicking off its anniversary celebrations by exhibiting at Cycling World in Düsseldorf between 10 and 12 March 2023.
 The international show brings the bike industry together every year to mark the start of the cycling season.
 This year, woom will be revealing a special edition bike in its signature woom ORIGINAL range, having given its best-selling product a fresh look in sparkling anniversary red.
+And there'll be another big reveal from woom in Düsseldorf – the new version of the woom OFF and woom OFF AIR.
+The woom mountain bikes have been upgraded with smart new features and will now come in a second fresh colour alongside black – terra coppa.

 10 Years of Magic Moments at woom